Term Schedule

 |

 Introduces students to basic musicianship skills.
 Begins with exercises in pitch matching and basic interval recognition and progresses toward other skills, such as singing simple melodies at sight, sight-reading various rhythmic patterns, and dictating simple melodies and chord progressions.
-Prospective music majors, especially those with prior singing experience, typically skip this course and begin with MUR 113.
+Prospective music majors, especially those with prior singing experience, typically skip this course and begin with MUSC 113.

 |